nyu-dh/website/source/_projects/g2022stuhler.md

 ---
 done: 'FALSE'
 pid: g2022stuhler
 title: Who Kisses Whom?
-Gendered Interaction in American Novels (1880-2000)
+subtitle: Gendered Interaction in American Novels (1880-2000)
 category: Grad Fellowship Project
 cohort_year: '2022'
-tagline:
 abstract: Following the framework of distant reading, this project aims to provide a comprehensive analysis of gendered social relationships in American literature (1880-2000).
 While multiple studies in the distant reading paradigm have investigated